Includes dogs, cats and birds

 just for dogs that act out," Eckman explains.
 "These classes are

 good socialization exercises also."

-Eckman adds, "There are 'puppy' classes
+Eckman adds, "There are 'puppy'

-and stages, so they can start at any time."
+all ages and stages, so they can start at any time."

 It is best to start at an early age,